afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

    1. What is a general definition of a program?
 Provide some (none-computer) examples.
    2. What are the main elements of a program?
    3. **First Taste of Python**: Read section *Little Programs* and analyse provided examples.
-   4. Consider the following python program and try to guess what the program does.
+   4. Consider the following python program and try to guess what each program does.
 Analyse and discuss inputs, behaviour and expected outputs.
+   		- *Note*: Certainly there might be some lines that will be impossible to understand fully.
+The goal is to evaluate your first taste of Python programs and check how intutive they are.
+You will be learning all details in later stages.

 ```python
 #Code 01: